-Responding to allegations which are found to be unsubstantiated, unfounded, false, or malicious: In these cases, the DSL should consider whether the child or person who has made the allegation needs support or may have been abused by someone else.
+Responding to allegations, which are found to be unsubstantiated, unfounded, false, or malicious: In these cases, the DSL should consider whether the child or person who has made the allegation needs support or may have been abused by someone else.

-6. Safe Recruitment (refer also to separate document)
+6. Safe Recruitment (refer also to Safer Recruitment Policy)